 This post is written specifically for other authors who’ve written Kindle books or are planning on it.
-I’ve written previously why many authors make their books exclusive to the Amazon platform, specifically for the promotion benefits Amazon gives authors who are enrolled in KDP Select for 90 day intervals.
+I’ve written why many authors make their books exclusive to the Amazon platform.
+It’s usually for the promotion benefits Amazon gives authors who are enrolled in KDP Select for 90-day intervals

-In the last few months I’ve run both a free promotion and a Kindle countdown promotion with some similar results for two different books of mind both enrolled in KDP Select.
+In the last few months, I’ve run both a free promotion and a Kindle countdown promotion with some similar results for two different books of mine.
 Below is a chart showing some of the results along with variables that I can’t in any way know if they affected the difference in results.

-Since my book 6 Lies People Believe About Divine Healing is only $4.99 at regular price, while 9 Lies People Believe About Speaking in Tongues is double that at $9.99 when at regular price, it’s safe to say that if I lowered the price of each book to $1, the latter will be perceived as a bigger bargain since it’s a larger book and higher priced.
+My book, 6 Lies People Believe About Divine Healing is only $4.99 at regular price, while 9 Lies People Believe About Speaking in Tongues is double that at $9.99 when at regular price.
+It’s safe to say that if I lowered the price of each book to a buck, the latter will be perceived as a bigger bargain.

 Free Promotion: 6 Lies About Healing